JonaszJestem/Chinese-checkers/README.md

 # Chinese-checkers
-Implementation of chinese checkers using client-server connections
+Implementation of chinese checkers using client-server connections.

+## Description
+Connection between clients and server threads is estabilished using sockets.
+Server thread synchronized locking on object and await() method.
+GUI made using JavaFX.